j0ono0/pinout/README.md

 # >>> styles.css duplicated.
 ```

-Once you have these file a finished diagram can be generated from a command line `py -m pinout.manager --export pinout_diagram diagram.svg`.
+Once you have these file a finished diagram can be generated from a command line `py -m pinout.manager --export pinout_diagram.py diagram.svg`.
 An SVG file is created and can be conveniently view in a browser.

 ![SVG diagram ](docs/_static/quick_start_pinout_diagram.png)